Quadrob/F1-Prediction/README.md

 # Divide the source code into smaller files ie: each class should be in its own file
 # Use a single session Database connection
 # Implement more processes within its own thread to improve speed
+# Make predictions with drivers from the specific season and not just current drivers
+# Not every option needs a value to perform the prediction (exclude empty options from prediction)

 # Improvements to other aspects:
 # =========================================
-# Build a .exe application of the project for easier installation, setup, and execution of the application
+# Build an .exe application of the project for easier installation, setup, and execution of the application
 # Modify the project to allow it to run on replit editor online
 # Make the project compatible with higher python versions
+# Make wording consistent ie: use 'constructor' everywhere and not 'team' in some places and 'circuit' instead of 'track'
+# Allow selection of any driver that has participated in an F1 race
+# Allow selection of any constructor that has participated in an F1 race
+# Menu option to browse the dataset or a simplified version of the database
+# Improve Naming of the Pairing implemention
 ```

 ---